top of page

 Safeguarding mangroves in Catanduanes with drones

-Help.NGO, in partnership with Catanduanes State University, has embarked on a critical project for mangrove monitoring and assessments, particularly crucial given Catanduanes' vulnerability to natural hazards, most notably typhoons.
+Help.NGO, in partnership with Catanduanes State University and with support from Amazon Web Services (AWS), has embarked on a critical project for mangrove monitoring and assessments, particularly crucial given Catanduanes' vulnerability to natural hazards, most notably typhoons.
 As an island positioned on the eastern seaboard of the Philippines, Catanduanes frequently faces the initial impact of typhoons making landfall.
 The residents have historically adapted to these conditions, viewing typhoons as a part of their way of life.
 However, climate change is exacerbating the situation by intensifying the strength of these typhoons, leading to more severe impacts on the island.
 With the advent of stronger and more frequent extreme weather events, the recovery period for Catanduanes' communities is extending, often without sufficient respite between successive typhoons.

 In response to these challenges, Help.NGO has committed to supporting the local communities and authorities in enhancing their resilience against such natural disasters.
 A significant component of this support is integrated into the Technology Advocacy and Resilience Programme, launched at the start of 2024.
 This initiative represents a collaborative effort among Help.NGO, Amazon Web Services, and Catanduanes State University, with the latter serving as the local research and climate change resilience partner.